MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-set-up-company-configuration.md

 ---
 # Set Up Company Configuration
-The implementation process begins with the ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> solution will require.
+The implementation process begins with the [!INCLUDE[d365fin](includes/d365fin_md.md)] solution will require.
 You bundle all of this information into configuration packages.

  ADD INCLUDE<!--[!INCLUDE[rimlong](../../includes/navnow_md.md)]-->.
 Examples of the types of data that you will migrate include information about existing customers and vendors.